uoan333/Snowflakes/README.md

 Technical details:
 - target Framework is .NET 4.6.1 if you have trouble please install proper .NET Framework libraries
 - to exit program close it from taskbar
+- add by uoan33:  move taskbar icon to tray；snowflake size is variable